Syllabus for IST 597f:

 3. COURSE ORGANIZATION

 3.1 The IST 597 Web Site.
 This course has an active web page that contains the syllabus, assignments, links to useful sites, and other valuable material (such as how to correctly prepare assignments, citations templates, and other academic and recreational information).
 We will post late-breaking information and updates to the web page.
-This page can currently be found at uniform resource locator (URL) acs.ist.psu.edu/ist597, and later will be available through links from the IST home page via course listings.
+This page can currently be found at acs.ist.psu.edu/ist597, and later will be available through links from the IST home page via course listings.

 3.2 The Listserv.
 The course will use a hand-built mailing list to post course and class information, conduct on-line discussions, and share information.
 You are encouraged to use your PSU account, and not a hotmail or yahoo account that cannot receive attachments.